Regge gravity from spinfoams: Introduction

 \section{Introduction}

 Spinfoams \cite{Baez:1997zt,Reisenberger:2000fy,Perez:2003vx} are a tentative covariant quantization of general relativity.
-They provide transition amplitudes between quantum states of 3-geometry, in the form of a Misner-Hawking sum over virtual geometries \cite{Misner:1957wq,Hawking:1979zw}.
-In the so-called `new models' \cite{Engle:2007wy,Livine:2007ya,Freidel:2007py}, intermediate quantum states are the ones of canonical loop quantum gravity, the $SU(2)$ spin-network states, a remarkable feature that promotes the spinfoam framework to a tentative path integral representation of loop quantum gravity.
+They provide transition amplitudes between quantum states of 3-geometry, in the form of a Misner-Hawking sum over virtual 4-geometries \cite{Misner:1957wq,Hawking:1979zw}.
+They are usually defined on a fixed spacetime triangulation using a discretized version of the classical action of general relativity, and the full degrees of freedom are recovered in the refinement limit of the triangulation \cite{Rovelli:2010qx}.

+In the so-called `new models' \cite{Engle:2007wy,Livine:2007ya,Freidel:2007py,Rovelli:2010bf} considered in this paper the intermediate quantum states are the ones of Hamiltonian loop quantum gravity, the $SU(2)$ spin-network states, a remarkable feature that promotes the spinfoam framework to a tentative path integral representation of loop quantum gravity.
+Moreover, the spinfoam amplitude has been shown to possess the correct local Lorentz symmetries \cite{Rovelli:2010ed} and has been coupled to matter and Yang-Mills fields \cite{Bianchi:2010bn,Han:2011as}.
-The physical picture emerging from the spinfoam gravity is the following: spacetime is a quantum foam of virtual geometries with a discrete and purely combinatorial, relational structure, where the Planck scale plays the role of a natural minimal length.
-Spinfoams are the result of the quantization of general relativity formulated as a constrained BF theory.
-In the BF theory with gauge group $G$, the basic variables are a 2-form $B$ and a connection 1-form $\omega$, both valued in the Lie algebra of $G$.
-The equations of motion of BF theory impose the flatness of the connection

-where $F$ is the curvature.
-So this theory has no local degrees of freedom.
-The simplicity constraints on the field $B$ turn the topological BF theory into vacuum general relativity, described by the Holst action

-with gauge group $SO(1,3)$ (or $SO(4)$ in the Euclidean signature).
-A trace in \eqref{Sintro} is understood and ${}^*$ is the Hodge dual in the internal Minkowski (or Euclidean) space.
-The first term is the Einstein-Hilbert-Palatini action for general relativity in terms of the cotetrad $e$ and the connection $\omega$, regarded as independent variables.
-The second term vanishes on-shell by using the Cartan structure equation $D_\omega e=0$, obtained varying $\omega$.
-Varying $e$, we have the Einstein field equations